AverageGuy/TaskSched/README.md

 ## API Reference

-For detailed API documentation, please refer to the Doxygen-generated documentation in the `docs` folder.
+For detailed API documentation, please refer to the Doxygen-generated documentation in the `html` folder.

 ## Issues